 The road you have turned onto is called the Rúa Cima de Aldea, or the "village top road."
 How appropriate!
 Leave town on this road, and walk it for about one full kilometer.

-At about kilometer 1.35, merge with the secondary paved road from A Gudiña to a Venda do Espiño, by turning to the right.
-Thus begins the two kilometer road slog to the high point, the Alto do Espiño.
+At about kilometer 1.41, the Camino merges with the secondary paved road from A Gudiña to a Venda do Espiño, by turning to the right.

 The sky eventually started to brighten, but it was clear that the fog and rain were going to sock us in for the day.
 Here is how it looked for us, before the turn-off.